anand-242003/tic-tac-toe/README.md

-Rock-Paper-Scissors Showdown
+Tic Tac Toe
 <br>
 Author
 <br>
 Anand Mishra
 <br>
 Welcome to the ultimate showdown of strategy and luck!
-This Rock-Paper-Scissors game lets you challenge the computer in a classic duel where only the cleverest prevail.
+This Tic Tac Toe game lets you challenge the computer in a classic duel where only the cleverest prevail.